OrionJoshi/DevOps/README.md

 staged files etc

 If we want concise output we have to use -s option

+3. git add:

+To add files from  working directory to staging area Once we added files to staging  area, then git tracks these files and ready for commit.

+staging area-->index area or cache area

+It is a logical or virtual area but not physical area.

+	i)To add all files in cwd
+	   git add .
+	   git add *
+	   git add -A
+	ii)To add particular files
+	   git add file1.txt file2.txt
+	iii) We can use even regular expression patterns also git add *.java
+           git add *.txt

 ## git Diff command
 ------------------
 #### In the content of file